theduyngx/Infexion-2P/README.md

 * Choose a Python Interpreter (must be Python 3.10 or newer)
 * Working directory: "**../AI-part-B**"
 * In Execution, tick **Emulate terminal in output console**

+Agent parameters when running the game:
+* ...